How to plug-in your code/data directly into flepiMoP

 inference - contains code to

 groundtruth.R - contains functions for pulling ground truth data from various sources.
-Calls functions in the flepicommon
+Calls functions in the flepicommon package

 functions.R - contains many functions used in running the inference algorithm